Partial Destruction Sample Clauses

 Partial Destruction.
 112.1 If the Collocation Space or a portion thereof sufficient to make the Collocation Space substantially unusable shall be destroyed or rendered unoccupiable by fire or other casualty, CenturyLink may, at its option, restore the Collocation Space to its previous condition.
 CLEC’s rights to the applicable Collocation Space shall not terminate unless, within ninety (90) Days after the occurrence of such casualty, CenturyLink notifies CLEC of its election to terminate CLEC’s rights to the applicable Collocation Space.
 If CenturyLink does not elect to terminate CLEC’s rights to the applicable Collocation Space, CenturyLink shall repair the damage to the Collocation Space caused by such casualty.

 Partial Destruction.
-In the event of a partial destruction of the Building during the Term of this Lease from any cause, Landlord shall forthwith repair the same, so long as such repair can reasonably be made within one hundred eighty (180) days after the happening of such destruction under applicable laws and regulations.
-During such period, Tenant shall be entitled to a proportionate reduction of rent to the extent such repairs unreasonably interfere with the business carried on by Tenant in the Premises.
-If Tenant fails to remove its goods, wares or equipment within a reasonable time and as a result the repair or restoration is delayed, or if such damage or destruction is caused primarily by the negligence or willful act of Tenant or any Tenant Representative, there shall be no reduction in rent during such delay.
-In the event that such repair cannot reasonably be made within one hundred eighty (180) days after the happening of such destruction under applicable laws and regulations, Landlord shall have the right to terminate this Lease by notifying Tenant in writing within sixty (60) days after the happening of such destruction, in which event this Lease shall be deemed terminated.
-If Landlord fails to give Tenant written notice of Landlord’s decision not to repair such damage within sixty (60) days after the happening of such destruction, then Landlord shall be required to commence the repair of the Building promptly and thereafter diligently complete the repairs.
-In addition to the above, in the event that the Building is partially destroyed and (A) the cost of repairing the Building exceeds thirty‑three and one‑third percent (331/3%) of the replacement cost thereof, or (B) the damage caused by the partial destruction of the Building cannot reasonably be repaired within a period of one hundred eighty (180) the happening of such damage, Landlord may elect to terminate this Lease, whether or not the Building is insured, by written notice to Tenant given within sixty (60) days after the happening of such destruction.
-If Landlord fails to give such written notice of Landlord’s decision not to repair the Building within such sixty (60) days, then Landlord shall be required to repair the Building within one hundred eighty (180) days after the happening of such destruction, if it can be reasonably repaired in such time, or as soon thereafter as reasonably practical if it cannot reasonably be repaired in such earlier period of time.
+In the event of a partial destruction of the Building during the term of this Lease from any cause, Landlord shall forthwith repair the same, provided such repair can reasonably be made within one hundred-twenty (120) days from the happening of such destruction under applicable laws and regulations (but only to the extent of insurance proceeds made available to Landlord or any mortgagee of the Property).
+During such period, Tenant shall be entitled to a proportionate reduction of rent to the extent such repairs unreasonably interfere with the business carried on by Tenant in the Property.
+If such damage or destruction is caused primarily by the negligence or willful act of Tenant, or its employees, invitees or agents, there shall be no reduction in rent during such delay.
+In the event that such repair cannot reasonably be made within one hundred-twenty (120) days from the happening of such destruction under applicable laws and regulations, Landlord shall have the right to terminate this Lease by notifying Tenant in writing within sixty (60) days from the happening of such destruction of Landlord’s decision not to repair such building in which event this Lease shall be deemed terminated.
+If Landlord fails to give such written notice of Landlord’s decision not to repair such building within such sixty (60) days, then Landlord shall be required to commence the repair of the building promptly and thereafter diligently complete the repairs.
+In addition to the above, in the event that such building is partially destroyed and (i) the cost of repairing such building exceeds thirty-three and one-third percent (33-1/3%) of the replacement cost thereof, or (ii) the damage caused by the partial destruction of such building cannot reasonably be repaired within a period of one hundred-twenty (120) days from the happening of such damage, Landlord may elect to terminate this Lease, whether or not such building is insured, by written notice to Tenant given within sixty (60) days from the happening of such destruction.
+If Landlord fails to give such written notice of Landlord’s decision not to repair such building within such sixty (60) days, then Landlord shall be required to repair such building within one hundred-twenty (120) days from the happening of such destruction, if it can be reasonably repaired in such time, or as soon thereafter as reasonably practical if it cannot reasonably be repaired in such earlier period of time.

 Time is Money Join Law Insider Premium to draft better contracts faster.